open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 The carrier of propagated data on both the client (injector) and server (extractor) side is usually an http request.

-`HTTPTextFormat` MUST expose the APIs that injects values into carriers, and extracts values from carriers.
+`HTTPTextPropagator` MUST expose the APIs that injects values into carriers, and extracts values from carriers.

 ### Fields